Heinz deal for Kraft expands food larder for Buffett, 3G

 Industry watchers had speculated for months that 3G would buy another food company after the Heinz acquisition.

-Kraft's appeal, according to some, is that its brands occupy shelf space in the centre of many stores, just like Heinz.
+Kraft's appeal, according to some, is that its brands occupy shelf space in the center of many stores, just like Heinz.
 That could lead to cost savings in merchandising and sales.

 Kraft is 3G Capital's fifth major deal in the food and beverage industry since 2008, when it engineered the takeover of Anheuser-Busch by brewer InBev (ABI.BR).